Getting Information About the DSP Filters

 FL5: LPF Linkwitz-Riley 24 dB/oct (biquad5, biquad6)

-You can highlight the text of a channel's biquad (biquad1-biquad6) and press Ctrl+C to copy it to the clipboard.
-You can then paste it into the miniDSP software to configure the appropriate biquad.
-See the miniDSP documentation for more information.
-Inexplicably, miniDSP has designed their software so that only a single biquad can be copied at a time in this way.
-However, you can save all the biquads of a given channel as a text file using MSO, and import the text file into the miniDSP software as an REW file.
+You can save all the biquads of a given channel as a text file using MSO.
+This file format is the same one used by REW.
+You can then import the text file into the miniDSP.
 To export the biquad text as a file, go to the Config View and navigate to the filter channel whose biquads you want to save as text.
 Select the Filters folder node of the channel.
-Right-click this node and choose Save Biquad Text for this Channel to save the channel's biquad text.
-Now you can import the entire channel's biquads into the miniDSP software to configure the whole channel at once.
-See the miniDSP documentation for how to do this.
+Right-click this node and choose Save miniDSP Biquad Text for this Channel to save the channel's biquad text.
+Now you can import the entire channel's biquads into the miniDSP using the procedure described in the miniDSP app note titled "Auto EQ with REW".